HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/review_pers_offers_project.md

 4. The **Pers_OffersPortletView.jsp** file is used to display the personalized data.

 5. When using IBM Rational Application Developer, a personalization wizard helps you to create the source code of the **pers offers** resource collection classes stored in the **src/main/java/pers_offers** folder.
 The wizard also automatically creates HRF files that specifies the mapping between the rules, Java classes, and backend databases.
-This wizard is currently not available in Microsoft VSC.
+This wizard is currently not available in VSCode.
 Alternatively, you can use the sample HRF files in **\src\main\webapp\WEB-INF\pzn-resourceCollections\pers_offers** as a guide to create your own classes and rules.

     See the sample **Pzn_offers.hrf** file below.